Meraki-Solutions/green-state/README.md

 Some important takeaways from this example:

-- Subscribe's `to` prop takes a function that must return a state object (with subscribe and get methods).
+- The `to` prop of the `<Subscribe>` component takes a function that must return a state object (with subscribe and get methods).
 - Any methods of the state object are merged with the state values and passed to the render function, so adding actions to mutate state is simply a matter of adding methods to your state object.
 - Since the state interface is very similar to React's setState, its quite easy to start with react state and then refactor to a State class if it gets more complex.
 - Because our State class is separate from react, its easy to re-use it across components.
-- Unsubscribing to state when the component unmounts is automatically handled by the Subscribe component.
+- Unsubscribing to state when the component unmounts is automatically handled by the `<Subscribe>` component.

 ## Loading State Asynchronously

 Often state is not entirely local and must be loaded asynchronously before it can be used.
-For this reason, the Subscribe method supports returning a promise that resolves to a state object.
+For this reason, the `<Subscribe>` component's `to` prop supports returning a promise that resolves to a state object.
 Your render function will not be called until the state is loaded.

 ```js
 import { State } from '@symbiotic/green-state';